fprime-community/fprime-course-materials/Flight_Software_Workshop-June_2019/Development-Process.md

 In order to add new ports into the system follow the following steps.

+**Note:** adding files below is easiest by copying from an existing port and editing it.

 1. Create a new port directory
 2. Add `mod.mk` and `Makefile` to that directory
 3. Add port directory to `mk/configs/modules/modules.mk`